 - Sign in to Office 365 with your work or school account.

 - Select the app launcher icon in the upper-left and choose Admin.

-- In the navigation menu, choose Settings > Services & add-ins.
+- In the navigation menu, press Show more, then choose Settings > Services & add-ins.

 - If you see a message on the top of the page announcing the new Office 365 admin center, choose the message to go to the Admin Center Preview (see About the Office 365 admin center).

-- Choose Upload Add-in at the top of the page.
+- Choose Deploy Add-In at the top of the page.